lucaseverett/easy-speed-dial/README.md

 ## Options

-The Toolbar Dial Options page offers a Dark mode and offer the ability to change the default folder.
+The Toolbar Dial Options page offers a Dark mode and offers the ability to change the default folder.